Sister Lúcia: Apparitions of Our Lady of Fátima

-Between May and October 1917, Lúcia and her cousins Jacinta and Francisco Marto reported visions of a luminous lady, who they believed to be the Virgin Mary, in the Cova da Iria fields outside the hamlet of Aljustrel, near Fátima, Portugal.
-The children said the visitations took place on the 13th day of each month at approximately noon, for six straight months.
+Between May and October 1917, Lúcia and her cousins Francisco and Jacinta Marto reported visions of a luminous lady, who they believed to be the Virgin Mary, in the Cova da Iria fields outside the hamlet of Aljustrel, near Fátima, Portugal.
+The children said the visitations took place on the 13th day of each month at approximately noon, for six months.
 The only exception was August, when the children were detained by the local administrator.
 That month they did not report a vision of the Lady until after they were released from jail, two days later.

 According to Lúcia's accounts, the lady told the children to do penance and to make sacrifices to save sinners.
-Lúcia said that the lady stressed the importance of saying the Rosary every day, to bring peace to the world.
+Lúcia said that the lady stressed the importance of saying the rosary every day, to bring peace to the world.
 Many young Portuguese men, including relatives of the visionaries, were then fighting in World War I. Lúcia heard Mary ask her to learn to read and write because Jesus wanted to employ her to convey messages to the world about Mary, particularly the Immaculate Heart of Mary.

-Lúcia's mother did not take kindly to the news that her youngest daughter was having visitations, believing that Lúcia was simply making up lies for attention.
-Although the favorite child until this point, Lúcia suffered beatings and ridicule from her mother.
-She was especially incredulous of the idea that Lúcia had been asked to learn to read and write.
+Lúcia's mother believed that Lúcia was making up lies to get attention.
+Although the favorite child until this point, Lúcia suffered beatings and ridicule from her mother, who was especially incredulous of the idea that Lúcia had been asked to learn to read and write.

 Three Secrets of Fatima

 On 13 July 1917, around noon, the Lady is said to have entrusted the children with three secrets.
 Two of the secrets were revealed in 1941 in a document written by Lúcia, at the request of the Bishop of Leiria, José Alves Correia da Silva, partly to assist with the publication of a new edition of a book on Jacinta.

-When asked by José Alves Correia da Silva, Bishop of Leiria, in 1943 to reveal the third secret, Lúcia struggled for a short period, being "not yet convinced that God had clearly authorized her to act".
+When asked by Bishop da Silva in 1943 to reveal the third secret, Lúcia struggled for a short period, being "not yet convinced that God had clearly authorized her to act".
 She was under strict obedience in accordance with her Carmelite life, and conflicted as to whether she should obey her superiors, or the personal orders she believed were from Mary.
 However, in October 1943 she fell ill with influenza and pleurisy, the same illness which had killed her cousins, and for a time believed she was about to die.
-Bishop Da Silva then ordered her to put the third secret in writing.
+Bishop da Silva ordered her to put the third secret in writing.
 Lúcia then wrote down the secret and sealed it in an envelope not to be opened until 1960.
 She designated 1960 because she thought that "by then it will appear clearer."
 The text of the third secret was officially released by Pope John Paul II in 2000.

 The Vatican described the secret as a vision of the 1981 assassination attempt on Pope John Paul II.